agiliq/agiliq-jekyll/_posts/2019-02-04-updating-django-from-1.x-to-2.x.md

 ### Check list to update projects from Django1.x to Django2.x?
 * Check-out the version of the django on which the project is running.
 * It's recommended to update the current version to it's next version (i.e django 1.x to django 1.x+1).
 * Before updating the django version first we have to read it's release notes for what are the features deprecated and what are the features introduced.
-    *
+* Find replacements for deprecated features.
+* In complex django peojects we use many third party packages.
+So, we have to take care of them too.
+* If any third party package is deprecated then first we have to check for alternatives to it.
+If any alternative is available then use it.
+* If no alternative found then update the existing package and use it.
+* Remove all unused third party packages.
+* After satisfying the requirements(i.e system softwares and pip packages) run the tests.
+* If any failures while running tests then fix them.
+* Try to remove all unused code(i.e you can use <a href="https://pypi.org/project/coveralls/" target="__blank">test coverage</a>)
+* Try to optimize the existing code by replacing it with new features wherever it's required to speedup the application.
+* Try to optimize the existing ORM queries with new features of ORM to speedup the query execution.
+* Try to use `path` and `path converters` to make urls more readable.